masnawi-rahmat/masnawi-rahmat/README.md

 - 👋 Hi, I’m @masnawi_rahmat
 - 👀 I’m interested in ... evrything scripting, cloud support & devops
 - 🌱 I’m currently learning ... cloud support & devops
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anythning that would help me sharpen my skills in the fundamentals
 - 📫 How to reach me ... masnawi.rahmat.sgupmsct@gmail.com

 <!---